Frequently Asked Questions

 No, students are not allowed to bring cars.

 Will I live on campus?

 Yes!
-Students will get a taste of college life while living in dormitories- called houses at Smith.
-Smith houses are equipped with kitchenettes and laundry rooms.
+You will get a taste of college life while living in houses at Smith.
+Smith houses are equipped with kitchenettes, living rooms and laundry rooms.

 Will I have a roommate?

 Yes!
 It is possible that you will room with another student from across the country or the world.
-We also mix students from other programs, so if you are participating in The Young Women's Writing Workshop, you may room with a student from Sustainability and Regeneration.
+We also mix students from other programs, so if you are participating in the Young Women's Writing Workshop, you may room with a student from Field Studies for Sustainable Futures.

 Can I request a roommate?

 Yes, we will do our best to honor requests as long as both students make the same request.

 Where will I be eating while in the program?